PSPDFKit/Xamarin-Android/README.md

 ### Step 1 - Get PSPDFKit .aar File

 1. Download PSPDFKit from your [customer portal](https://customers.pspdfkit.com) if you haven't done so already, or [request an evaluation version](https://pspdfkit.com/#trynow).
-2. Unzip the file you downloaded in step 1 and copy `pspdfkit-x.x.x.aar` to [`PSPDFKit.Android/Jars`](PSPDFKit.Android/Jars) folder and also copy `pspdfkit-instant-x.x.x.aar` into [`PSPDFKit.Android.Instant/Jars`](PSPDFKit.Android.Instant/Jars) folder.
+2. Unzip the file you downloaded in step 1 and copy `pspdfkit-x.x.x.aar` to [`PSPDFKit.Android/Jars`](PSPDFKit.Android/Jars) folder.
 3. run `./build.sh` (on macOS) or `./build.ps1` (on Windows, PowerShell) command from root directory.
 This will download additional resources needed by the binding.
 Note that running this will require you to have [Xamarin](https://www.xamarin.com/platform) already installed on your computer.

-**💡 Note:** Ensure the files are really named `pspdfkit-x.x.x.aar` and `pspdfkit-instant-x.x.x.aar` so there is no hidden `.zip` file ending.
+**💡 Note:** Ensure the files are really named `pspdfkit-x.x.x.aar` so there is no hidden `.zip` file ending.
 OS X likes to add these things and doesn't show them by default.
 Use the Inspector to be sure.

 Visual Studio will use the default Java, but this can be customized in Preferences -> SDK Locations -> Java SDK (JDK).